Update: Similac Lawsuit Filed Over Infant's NEC Death

 Another residual problem may be malabsorption (the inability of the bowel to absorb nutrients normally).
 This is more common in young children who require multiple surgeries for NEC and lose a large segment of the intestine.

-Still, there are some preterm infants who lose so much intestine from the infection that they do not have enough intestine left to survive.
+Still, some premature infants lose so much intestine from the infection that they do not have enough intestine left to survive.
 These infants may end up requiring a bowel transplant to survive.

 Similac Infant Formula Side Effects

-In addition to an increased risk for necrotizing enterocolitis, cow's milk-based formula products have been linked to more moderate side effects including constipation, diarrhea, and upset stomach.
+In addition to an increased risk for necrotizing enterocolitis (NEC), cow's milk-based formula products have been linked to more moderate side effects including constipation, diarrhea, and upset stomach.
 These effects are usually temporary and may disappear as the baby's body adjusts to the medication.

 Breast Milk vs. Formula: How Similar Are They?